v4iv/theleakycauldronblog/src/pages/blog/is-“always”-really-snape’s-best-line.md

 tags:
   - Harry Potter
 ---
+*Check out this amazing article on Severus Snape by my friend who writes under the pen-name "[Hermione Lovegood](mailto:hermionelovegood@gmail.com)".
+For more of her writings check out her blog - [Daily Quibbler](https://dailyquibbler.com), where she analyzes various books and movies from an unusual point of view.
+The idea behind the name, as you can see is also derived from our beloved 'Harry Potter'.*

 Maybe, few of the most used quotes of all time, from the Harry Potter series is - *"**After all this time?**"* and, it’s apt retort - *"**Always**"*.
 Deep down, we all know that Severus Snape can beat many great lovers of the fictional world.
 So, for us *Potterheads*, After all this time and Always replaced the magic words - *'**I love you**'*.
 Because these, more than anything else, reveal the potion master's heart before our eyes, the heart that was capable of loving forever, loving ceaselessly, loving despite all the hatred he got.

 Or do they?